Getting Started

 git | Required | All repository-scoped VCS and forge operations, including plan activation, cancellation, completion, and the git-only fallback used when gh is unavailable or unusable. |

-claude (Claude Code CLI) | Required (at least one AI CLI) | AI-powered code generation, plan review, and other flows configured to run with Claude.
-Draft-generation commands such as sentrix requirements new, sentrix initiative new, and sentrix plans new use bundled internal prompts instead of repo-installed slash commands. |
+claude (Claude Code CLI) | Required (at least one AI CLI) | AI-powered code generation, plan review, and other flows configured to run with Claude. |

 codex (Codex CLI) | Required (at least one AI CLI) | Alternative AI coding agent.
 Can be selected by Sentrix command/platform configuration instead of or alongside Claude Code. |